The Walt Disney Company: 1950–1967: Live-action films, television, Disneyland, and Walt Disney's death

 Disney continued to delegate much of the animation work to the studio's top animators, known as the Nine Old Men.
 The company produced an average of five films per year throughout the 1950s and 60s.
 Animated features of this period included Sleeping Beauty (1959), One Hundred and One Dalmatians (1961), and The Sword in the Stone (1963).
 Sleeping Beauty was a financial loss for the company, and at $6 million, had the highest production costs up to that point.
 One Hundred and One Dalmatians introduced an animation technique using the xerography process to electromagnetically transfer the drawings to animation cels, resulting in a transformed art style for the studio's animated films.
 In 1956, the Sherman Brothers, Robert and Richard, were asked to produce a theme song for the television series Zorro.
 The company hired them as exclusive staff songwriters, an arrangement that lasted 10 years.
 They wrote many songs for Disney's films and theme parks, and several were commercial hits.
-In the late 1950s, Disney ventured into comedy with the live-action films The Shaggy Dog (1959), which became the highest-grossing film in the US and Canada for Disney at over $9 million, and The Absent Minded Professor (1961), both starring Fred MacMurray.
+In the late 1950s, Disney ventured into comedy with the live-action films The Shaggy Dog (1959), which became the highest-grossing film in the U.S. and Canada for Disney at over $9 million, and The Absent Minded Professor (1961), both starring Fred MacMurray.

 (left to right) Hayley Mills and Kurt Russell were two of Disney's most prominent child actors in the 1960s.

 Disney also made live-action films based on children's books including Pollyanna (1960) and Swiss Family Robinson (1960).
 Child actor Hayley Mills starred in Pollyanna, for which she won an Academy Juvenile Award.
 Mills starred in 5 other Disney films, including a dual role as the twins in The Parent Trap (1961).
 Another child actor, Kevin Corcoran, was prominent in many Disney live-action films, first appearing in a serial for The Mickey Mouse Club, where he would play a boy named Moochie.
 He worked alongside Mills in Pollyanna, and starred in features such as Old Yeller (1957), Toby Tyler (1960), and Swiss Family Robinson.
 In 1964, the live action/animation musical film Mary Poppins was released to major commercial success and rapturous critical acclaim, becoming the year's highest-grossing film and winning five Academy Awards, including Best Actress for Julie Andrews as Poppins and Best Song for the Sherman Brothers, who also won Best Score for the film's "Chim Chim Cher-ee".